Contribute to Creating Childcare for our Community

 Colorado in general, and our community specifically, faces a shortage of infant childcare.
 The state is working on a strategic plan, and we are working on local efforts to address this need.

-2. Family Childcare Homes
+Family Home Childcare

-Family home childcare happens when a person gets licensed to care for a few children, often along with their own child, in their home.
-You may be wondering if this is something you could do, or if your home would meet the requirements.
-We can begin that conversation.
+Kids First has exciting opportunities for qualified community members to operate early childhood programs.
+Family home childcare is when a person gets licensed to care for children, often along with their own child, in the comfort of their own home.
+If you're wondering if this is something you could do, or if your home would meet the requirements, we can begin that conversation!